digshake/CSJavaWUSTL/_sources/Module6-Recursion/studio.rst

 Demo
 =====================

-**Commit and Push** your work.
-Be sure that any file you worked on is updated on `GitHub <https://github.com/>`_.
+**Commit and Push your work.** Be sure that any file you worked on is updated on `GitHub <https://github.com/>`_.
+This way the other members of your team will be able to access the code that you worked on.

 To get participation credit for your work talk to the TA you’ve been working with and complete the demo/review process.
 Be prepared to show them the work that you have done and answer their questions about it!

-* Explain what a base case is (concept) and show specific base cases in your work.

-* Explain what the recursive step(s)?

-* Explain any diagrams you created

-*Before leaving check that everyone in your group has a grade recorded in Canvas!*